-Penguins routed by Blue Jackets for 1st loss in a month
+Penguins routed by Blue Jackets for 1st regulation loss in a month

 The Penguins, meanwhile, continued an odd season-long trend.
 They only have eight regulation losses, but five of those defeats have been of the blowout variety, with a margin of victory of four goals or more.

-The Penguins took the first seven shots, buzzing around the Columbus cage.
-Sidney Crosby was particularly energized, scoring before the game was three minutes old.
+“Sully said it before the game.
+He said it during the game.
+They play with a lot of grit,” defenseman Ian Cole said.
+“I don't think we were prepared to match that today.
+We gotta go back and kind of reevaluate how we need to play against teams that are going to do the little things that it takes to win.”

-Crosby jumped on the rebound of an Ian Cole shot, popping the puck up into the equipment of goalie Sergei Bobrovsky then swatting it in out of mid-air.
+The Penguins actually got off to a pretty good start.
+They took the game's first seven shots and claimed a 1-0 lead when Crosby jumped on a Cole rebound, popping the puck up into the equipment of goalie Sergei Bobrovsky then swatting it in out of mid-air.

-Thanks in large part to a double minor on Cole for high-sticking Josh Anderson at the period's midpoint, the Blue Jackets survived the early Penguins surge and swung momentum to their side.
+The Blue Jackets claimed momentum in the middle of the first when Cole was given a double minor for high-sticking, and Cam Atkinson scored with about a minute left in the ensuing four-minute power play.

-With about a minute left in the four-minute penalty, Nick Foligno steered a cross-crease pass between a sliding Brian Dumoulin and the stick of Olli Maatta to Cam Atkinson in the left faceoff circle for a shot into an open net.
+They never gave it back, scoring twice in the second to take the lead for good.

-From there, the Blue Jackets didn't just carry the momentum into the second period.
-They doubled down on it.
+Hartnell netted the back-breaker with 7:40 left in the period.
+A deflected puck got past flat-footed defenseman Derrick Pouliot at the left point, and Hartnell won a long race back to the Penguins net, scoring on a backhand move to make it 3-1.

-Midway through the period, after an interminable shift in the offensive zone, Sam Gagner made a diving centering pass behind the net to William Karlsson at the top of the crease for a backhander under the crossbar.
+Pouliot played only nine even-strength minutes in the game but was on the ice for both Columbus goals in the second.

-Two minutes later, a deflected puck got past flat-footed defenseman Derrick Pouliot at the left point, and Hartnell won a long race back to the Penguins net, scoring on a backhand move to give the Blue Jackets a 3-1 lead.
+“Obviously you want to have a good start, but we can't just shut it down after that, feel like we had a good start and we accomplished something,” Cole said.

-If the Penguins had any hopes of a third-period rally, they were crushed by Columbus' flurry of three goals in 51 seconds, which chased Murray from the net.
+Columbus' three-goal third-period spurt chased Murray, who stopped 17 of 23 shots and allowed more than four goals in a game for the first time in 54 career NHL appearances.

-It was the first time Murray, who stopped 17 of 23 shots, gave up more than four goals in 52 career NHL appearances.
+“We just didn't play the game the right way in the third,” Sullivan said, “and they broke it open.”